25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Every recruiter will ask you for your bottom line.
 Moreover, tons of travel nurses will encourage you to reveal your bottom line to your recruiters.
 They all argue that doing so will save you time.
 Otherwise, the recruiter will send you offers that you’re not interested in (OH….heaven forbid!!).

 Perhaps most importantly, you must know all the information to be an effective negotiator.
-In this regard, your goal is to determine the range of pay in your desired destinations.
-This will help you determine what is and is not a good offer.
+In this regard, you want to see all the pay packages you can.
+Your goal is to determine the range of pay in your desired destinations.
+This will help you determine what is and is not a good offer based on current market conditions.
+It may also warrant you to modify your bottom-line or drop out of the process altogether.

 But first, you need a strategy for when travel nursing recruiters ask you how much money you want to make.
 This question is inevitable.
+At my old travel nursing agency, this question was part of our standard intake form.
 So, what should you do?

-Research indicates that the best approach is to crack a joke about an implausible salary expectation.
-For example, you might say, “Well, I’d like to make $350k, but really I just want what’s fair.”
+Research indicates that the best approach to these inquiries is to crack a joke about an implausible salary expectation.
+For example, you might say, “Well, I’d like to make $500k on this contract, but really I just want what’s fair.”

 This approach causes your negotiating partner to “anchor” on the high end of the salary range.
 One study indicated that this approach resulted in offers that were 9% higher than if the candidate simply provided their previous salary as the answer.